-Nobody is happy when their prices increases after January 1st.
+Nobody is happy when their prices increase after January 1st.
 Many customers feel that by signing a pricing agreement (or contract) that they can use this document to restrict price increases.
 But somehow, spending is more than expected during the 3 - 5 year term of a contract.
-What happened?
 How could this have happened?

 You are a _____ playing in a professional league.